benkeks/galois-energy-games/README.md

 ## Structure of the Repository

 - **`/isabelle-theories`**: This folder contains the current Isabelle theories and the documents built from these.
-The latter presents the Isabelle/HOL proofs.
+The latter present the Isabelle/HOL proofs.

-- **`/master-thesis`**: This folder contains the master's thesis as well as the originally submitted isabelle theories and the corresponding documents built.
+- **`/master-thesis`**: This folder contains the master's thesis as well as the originally submitted Isabelle theories and the corresponding documents built.
 These files correspond to the version of the formalisation the master's thesis references.

 ## Overview